akthammomani/akthammomani/README.md

 In addition to my technical expertise, I have a strong business acumen that enables me to translate insights into actionable recommendations.
 I thrive in collaborative environments and enjoy working with cross-functional teams to deliver impactful solutions.

 **Core Skills & Qualifications:**
-   * **Machine Learning/NLP:** Advanced skills in machine learning (Supervised & Un-supervised ML) and natural language processing (NLP) libraries including NLTK, SpaCy, BERT, T5, TF-IDF Vectorizer, wordninja and sentence_transformers.
+   * **Machine Learning/NLP:** Advanced skills in machine learning (Supervised & Un-supervised ML) and natural language processing (NLP) libraries including LLM, NLTK, SpaCy, BERT, T5, TF-IDF Vectorizer, wordninja and sentence_transformers.
-   * **Primary Languages:** Proficient in Python using libraries such as Pandas, NumPy, Scikit-learn, TensorFlow 2.0, Keras, Requests, json, Plotly, seaborn, RegEX.
-Experience in SQL, Spark (via Databricks), Bash and curl for API interactions.
+   * **Primary Languages:** Proficient in SQL, Spark (via Databricks) and Python, regularly using libraries such as Pandas, NumPy, Scikit-learn, TensorFlow 2.0, Keras, Requests, json, Plotly, seaborn, RegEX.
+Experience in Bash and curl for API interactions.
    * **Web Servers:** Hands-on experience deploying end-to-end web applications using NGINX and Caddy.
    * **Data Platforms:** Extensive knowledge in managing large datasets using Databricks, Snowflake, and DEEP Palantir.
    * **Data Visualization:** Skilled in creating impactful visualizations using Tableau, Matplotlib, Seaborn, Streamlit, and Plotly.
 Certified in Tableau for Data Science and Data Analysis.